Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPubkeyRegistry.md

 ## Integrations

 The main integration with the BLSPubkeyCompendium is used by the AVSs signature checker (TODO: Link docs).
-An offchain actor provides a public key and an index in the array of aggregate quorum public key hashes, and the AVS's signature checker verifies that a certain quorum's aggregate public key hash at a certain block number was in fact the hash of the provided public key.
+An offchain actor provides a public key, a quorum id, and an index in the array of aggregate quorum public key hashes, and the AVS's signature checker verifies that a certain quorum's aggregate public key hash at a certain block number was in fact the hash of the provided public key.
 Look at `getApkHashForQuorumAtBlockNumberFromIndex`.